CGCookie/retopoflow/help/warnings.md

 ![](warnings.png max-height:300px)

-## Installation

-The following are details on Installation warnings.

-### Installation: Invalid add-on folder name
+## Installation: Invalid add-on folder name

 Parts of RetopoFlow can fail if the add-on folder name contains letters that are not alphanumeric character (i.e., `a-z`, `A-Z`, `0-9`).
 This happens when RetopoFlow is installed from a zip file that was not packaged correctly.

 In particular, the zip file created by GitHub (either Code > Download Zip or Releases > Download Source) will use folder names with invalid characters, usually a dash.

-Our recommended solution is to uninstall the unofficially packaged RetopoFlow and then install an officially packaged RetopoFlow from Blender Market.
+Our recommended solution is to uninstall the unofficially packaged RetopoFlow and then install an officially packaged RetopoFlow from [Blender Market](https://blendermarket.com/products/retopoflow) or [GitHub](https://github.com/CGCookie/retopoflow).

-### Installation: Unexpected runtime error
+## Installation: Unexpected runtime error

 An unexpected error was thrown while RetopoFlow is enabled.
 This could be due to an issue with installing, but it might be due to an unexpected system setup.